BritishPandaChick/skillcrush-testimonial-slider/README.md

 # Skillcrush Testimonial Slider
-Skillcrush code along project for alumni on October 27, 2017.
+Skillcrush code along project for alumni on October 27, 2017

-## Dependencies
+## Tech Stack
 * HTML
 * CSS
 * JavaScript
 * jQuery

 ## Instructions
-Clone or download zip file.
-Open index.html file in your browser.
+1. Clone or download zip file.

-## Contributing
+2. Open index.html file in your browser.
-This repository is based on starter code from Skillcrush.
-Therefore I will not be accepting any pull requests.
+3. The quotes will start moving from right to left on the center of the page.

 ## Acknowledgements
 * Skillcrush